Tommy Allsup, former member of Buddy Holly’s Crickets, dies in Springtown

 Mr. Allsup’s death was also announced on his own Facebook page.

 In 1958, Mr. Allsup met Holly during a trip to Clovis, N.M., home of producer Norman Petty’s studio, where Holly recorded.
 He began a stint as Holly’s lead guitarist in April 1958.
-In February ’59, Mr. Allsup lost a coin flip with Ritchie Valens over who would get a seat on the plane that eventually crashed and killed Valens, Holly and J.P.
+In February ’59, Mr. Allsup lost a coin flip with Ritchie Valens over who would get a seat on the plane that eventually crashed, killing Valens, Holly and J.P.
 “The Big Bopper” Richardson.

-According to a Lubbock Avalanche-Journal article, Mr. Allsup kept the coin.
-“It saved my life,” the article quotes him as telling music historian Bill Griggs.
-Mr. Allsup played in annual tribute concerts in Iowa on the anniversary of the crash, according to the article.
+According to a Lubbock Avalanche-Journal story, Mr. Allsup kept the coin.
+“It saved my life,” the story quotes him as telling music historian Bill Griggs.
+Mr. Allsup played in annual tribute concerts in Iowa on the anniversary of the crash, according to the story.

 Comments